axelarnetwork/axelar-dapp-starter-kit/README.md

 ## Build

+#### LOCAL SETUP

-1. In order to run your application against the local emulator, cd to the root directory of this project and run the command below.
-NOTE: Leave this node running on a separate terminal before deploying and testing the dApps.
+-   cd to the root directory of this project and run the command below.
+-   NOTE: Leave this node running on a separate terminal before deploying and testing the dApps.

 ```bash
 npm run run-local-env
 ```

-2. Build and deploy your application locally.
+#### BUILD LOCAL

 First, set up a `.env` file based on the `.env.sample` template in the root directory and update your local wallet for testing.
 Use either EVM_MNEMONIC or EVM_PRIVATE_KEY, but not both!